Configure Logical Volumes on Oracle Linux

 Backup VG Metadata

-LVM metadata contains configuration details about the volume groups.
-Oracle Linux automatically creates metadata backups after every VG and LV configuration change.
+Logical Volume Manager (LVM) metadata contains configuration details about the volume groups.
+Oracle Linux automatically creates metadata backups after every volume group and logical volume configuration change.

 1. List backups and archives.